ortchi42/xsecurus/doc/build-osx.md

         https://github.com/XSECURUS/xsecurus.git
         cd xsecurus

-2. Make the Homebrew OpenSSL headers visible to the configure script  (do ```brew info openssl``` to find out why this is necessary, or if you use Homebrew with installation folders different from the default).
+2. Make the Homebrew OpenSSL headers visible to the configure script  (do ```brew info libressl``` to find out why this is necessary, or if you use Homebrew with installation folders different from the default).

+	export LDFLAGS="-L/usr/local/opt/libressl/lib"
+ 	export CPPFLAGS="-I/usr/local/opt/libressl/include"
+	export PKG_CONFIG_PATH="/usr/local/opt/libressl/lib/pkgconfig"

 3. Build securusd: